Riya-Bangera/Janmashtami/docs/prd.md

 - Select participant from list
 - Input marks based on event-specific rubrics
 - Matrix view for score consolidation across judges

-- Select and publish Rank1,2, 3 winners
+**Winner Selection Workflow**:
+1. **Score Validation Check**: Before allowing winner selection, the system must verify that all assigned judges have submitted scores for all participants in the competition
+2. **Automatic Winner Calculation**: Once all judges have scored, the system automatically calculates and suggests Rank 1, 2, and 3 winners based on aggregated scores
+3. **Manual Winner Override**: Judges retain the ability to manually edit and adjust the winner rankings even after the system has calculated the results
+4. **Publish to Host**: After finalizing the winners, judges can publish the results, which are then transmitted to the Host Portal for announcement

 ### 5.4 Host Portal Features

 #### 5.4.1 Stage Management
 - View participant queue for selected events
 - Display scheduled timings for each competition
-- Call participants to stage
-\n#### 5.4.2 Winner Announcement
+- Call participants to stage\n\n#### 5.4.2 Winner Announcement
 - 'Divine Ranks' celebration screen
-- Display published results
+- Display published results received from Judge Portal
+- Results are organized in the following format:
+  - **Age Category** (Krishna Kids / Krishna Juniors / Krishna Teens)
+  - **Competition Name**
+  - **Winners** (Rank 1, Rank 2, Rank 3with participant names)
 \n## 6.
 Business Logic

 ### 6.1 Age Calculation\n- Automatic calculation based on birth date and current date